 With compounding issues from a warming climate and the vastly increasing rates of land use change to include more impermeable surfaces and less vegetative cover, dense urban areas around the globe are experiencing amplified urban heat island effects resulting in an increase in heat related and heat caused deaths (Anderson & Bell, 2010, Greene et al., 2011, Hartz et al., 2012, and Zhang et al. 2013).
 Maricopa County, Arizona is currently experiencing such a phenomenon.
 According to the U.S. Census Bureau, Maricopa County’s population increased by 10,160,000 individuals in a period of four years (USCB, 2015 and Hondula, 2014).
 Maricopa County, Arizona is the leading megapolitan area in the U.S. for population growth and urbanization (Hondula, 2014).
 On top of this, the area is specifically recognized for its high heat index (Hondula, 2014).
 The region’s hot desert climate and extended periods of high temperatures cause human health consequences to continually escalate and with the county’s increased rate of urbanization, extreme heat rises as a human health concern.
 (Coutts et al., 2007, Greene et al., 2011 and Hondula, 2014).

-From 2006 - 2013 about 1,050 deaths due to extreme heat and the body’s inability to regulate its internal temperature were reported (MCDPH, 2014 and Uejio, 2011).
+From 2006 to 2013, about 1,050 deaths due to extreme heat and the body’s inability to regulate its internal temperature were reported (MCDPH, 2014 and Uejio, 2011).
 Other common physical health symptoms include heat cramps and heat exhaustion (Harlan, 2006 and Uejio, 2011).
-Of all 50 states, Arizona has the greatest reported death rates related to extreme heat for individuals older than 24 (LoVeccho et al., 2005).
+Of all 50 states, Arizona has the greatest reported death rate related to extreme heat for individuals older than 24 (LoVeccho et al., 2005).
 Those who were considered to be the most vulnerable (lack of resources to cope with the environmental threat) mirror other cities facing this issue and included males, elderly, poor, homeless, socially isolated, and minorities (MCDPH, 2014, Harlan, 2006, Johnson & Wilson, 2009).
 Most heat-related illnesses and deaths were found in major cities at home, sports and recreational areas, construction and industrial sites, and streets and highways (MCDPH, 2014 and Davis et al., 2003).
-While county wide relief efforts exist, there is currently no policy explicitly related to monitoring and/or preventing heat caused and heat related deaths.
+While county wide relief efforts exist, there is currently no policy explicitly related to monitoring or preventing heat caused and heat related deaths.

 Recent studies examine this phenomenon in Maricopa county in terms of satellite data on temperature and surface features of larger time scales and socioeconomic factors predicted and assumed from statistical regressions (Dousset et al, 2011, Golden et al., 2008, Grossman-Clark et al., 2010, Harlan et al., 2012, and Hondula et. al, 2015).
 However, these studies have yet to examine the nuances of extreme heat days and nights, such as potential differences within the hot days themselves as well as throughout an entire season.
 On top of that, recent surveys conducted by MCDPH provide novel content in the actual distribution and use of relief aid resources, such as warning system deployment and cooling center location use.
 With our data we may then establish how these resources are used and how the daily heat threats vary in order to establish where future cooling centers and warning message systems should be deployed.